WEB DESIGN PROCESS

 Monitoring, Maintenance & Ongoing SEO

 We do offer annual maintenance and ongoing SEO plans post-launch.
 Even though website maintenance training is included with all our sites, many of our clients prefer that we do all the ongoing SEO, monitoring and maintenance for them.
-These plans are customizable and can includes:
+These plans are customizable and can include the following options:

 - We make sure the website is running the latest version of the content management system or platform being utilized, and we keep all plugins up to date.
 These are extremely important for the security of a site.